 In fact, the lasting power of attorney replaced an enduring power of attorney in October 2007.
 Even so, any EPA signed before then will remain valid and they can still be registered.

 Flexibility is the key advantage of the updated lasting power of attorney.
 It provides the donor (the person setting up the LPA) with two options.
 You can take out a property and financial affairs attorney, use a health and welfare attorney, or both!

 EPAs can make, or help to make, decisions about a donor's property and money.
 The section explains the duties and responsibilities of an enduring power of attorney (EPA).

 Acting as an attorney for someone is an important commitment and obligation.
-The guide explains the duties and responsibilities of a lasting power of attorney (LPA).
+The help guide explains the duties and responsibilities of a lasting power of attorney (LPA).

 There are several reasons to authorise a signed power of attorney (LPA) to another person.
 Find out how to make and register a lasting power of attorney for use in the United Kingdom.

 Notified parties can object to the registration of a power of attorney.
-Discover how to object to the registration of a lasting or enduring power of attorney and which forms to use.
+Discover how to object to registration of a lasting or enduring power of attorney and which forms to use.

 You can apply to search the OPG registers to check if someone has an attorney acting on their behalf.
 You would need to use a specific form but the service is free.

 Power of Attorney Guidelines for the United Kingdom